Iran names new envoy to IAEA, extending makeover of nuclear team

 The U.N. agency wants to resume a long-stalled investigation into suspicions that Iran has carried out research relevant for nuclear weapons development, an allegation Tehran denies.
 Western diplomats accuse Iran of stonewalling the IAEA inquiry.

-Rouhani, a relative moderate, has pledged to smooth Iran's relations with world powers to help ease stringent international sanctions imposed on the Islamic Republic over its nuclear program.
+Rouhani, a relative moderate, has pledged to smooth Iran's relations with world powers to help ease stringent international sanctions imposed on the Islamic Republic over its nuclear programme.
 Iran says it is enriching uranium only for civilian energy and medicine.
-The West suspects the program is covertly oriented towards developing a nuclear weapons capability.
+The West suspects the programme is covertly oriented towards developing a nuclear weapons capability.

-Earlier this month Rouhani appointed former foreign minister Ali Akbar Salehi, seen as a relative pragmatist, to head Iran's atomic energy organization, a position he held before, replacing a conservative hardliner.
+Earlier this month Rouhani appointed former foreign minister Ali Akbar Salehi, seen as a relative pragmatist, to head Iran's atomic energy organisation, a position he held before, replacing a conservative hardliner.

 Vienna diplomats say the exit of Soltanieh, a strident conservative whose relations with the IAEA became tense, may be a further sign of Rouhani's desire for a fresh start with the outside world on nuclear issues.